battle-tactics-strategies

 The Jewish Revolt (66–73 AD)

 The Siege of Jerusalem (70 AD) saw Roman auxiliary archers employed extensively to clear the walls.
-Josephus records that Jewish defenders were forced to abandon many towers due to the constant arrow fire.
+The historian Josephus records that Jewish defenders were forced to abandon many towers due to constant arrow fire.
 The archers operated from specially built siege towers and from the agger (ramp).
 Later at Masada, archers on the Roman siege works picked off any rebel who exposed themselves, contributing to the final Roman victory.

-Eastern Frontier: The Parthian and Sassanid Campaigns
+Eastern Frontier: Parthian and Sassanid Campaigns

 In the east, Roman auxiliary archers had to face their own kind: Parthian and Persian horse archers.
 The Roman response was to mass archers in deep formations, firing volleys on command, and to adopt the testudo to protect from overhead arrows.
 At the Battle of Nisibis (217 AD), Roman archers under Macrinus inflicted heavy casualties on the Parthians by using a disciplined fire pattern.
 The Romans also experimented with mounted archers, recruiting units such as the Equites Sagittarii Indigenae from local Arab or Palmyrene tribes.
 These units could match the Parthians in mobility.